-In addition, Porcelain veneers are incredibly durable and last longer compared to composite.
+In addition, Porcelain veneers are incredibly durable and last longer than composite.
 With good maintenance and routine dental check-ups, porcelain veneers can last 1o to 15 years.

 Ceramic Veneers have a better translucent natural appearance, without a doubt.
 Moreover, they are highly resistant to staining and chipping.

 How much do porcelain veneers cost?
-The average cost for each veneer average between $1,100 to $1,300.
-However, quotes may differ with unforeseen oral conditions where additional dental services are needed.
+The average cost for each veneer average between $1,600.
+However, quotes may differ with unforeseen oral conditions requiring additional dental services.

 Your dentist may suggest a dental crown for a badly broken or weakened tooth.
 However, a dentist determines this after pre-assessment and x-rays to identify your teeth’ overall structural strength.
 Dental crowns are thicker and need more of the tooth structure shaven off in preparation since they cover the entire tooth.